merative/spm-ui-addon-devenv/packages/custom-carbon-addons/src/scss/addons/readme.txt

-Add your custom SCSS files to this directory
+Add your custom SCSS files to this directory and import them in index.scss.